The Telemus Group brings together decades of experience in military trend-spotting, strategic decision making and operational analysis.

 An avid wargamer, Mr. Foster has been a team leader in more than 40 Department of Defense wargames since 2003.
 He has also advised panels exploring conventional and nuclear command and control in cyber-opposed environments, served on the U.S. Strategic Command Strategic Advisory Group’s Science and Technology Panel, and assisted the Air Force A-9 and the Air Force Research Lab’s Developmental Planning Office in creating alternative concepts for anti-access/area denial environments.
 He holds graduate degrees from the Harvard Kennedy School, the School of Advanced Air and Space Studies, Marine Corps University, and the Air War College.

-Sean Cate is a Senior Analyst with the Telemus Group, assessing advanced technologies and their potential applications for warfare, as well as the development of novel military demonstration concepts.
+Sean Cate is a Senior Analyst with the Telemus Group, assessing advanced technologies and their potential applications for future warfare.

-Mr. Cate holds a master’s degree with honors in Strategic Studies and International Economics from the Johns Hopkins University’s School of Advanced International Studies.
+Mr. Cate holds a master’s degree in Strategic Studies and International Economics from the Johns Hopkins University’s School of Advanced International Studies.